pmcgoohan/targeting-zero-mev/content-layer.md

 This extra random element may mean we need fewer distributed pickers and shufflers in the main set which decreases halting, although we now have the risk of halting from the centralized parties.

 We may have a partially distributed system picker which combines transaction lists from many light volunteer nodes into a single picker list.
-This would be a good way of involving large numbers of interested parties that are not willing or able to risk a slashable deposit.
+This is a good way of involving large numbers of interested parties that are not willing or able to risk a slashable deposit.

 ### Scheduler

-Most secure to allocate different roles each chunk.

-In some cases network usage goes up.

-Roles where this is the case we may want to reuse within an L1 block.

-These are shufflers, vaults and skippers.

-Pickers can change each time as there is no saving of preparatory work.

-Skippers do not need to change every chunk, but they probably should every block to avoid getting stuck for several blocks.
-You might require 4 skip messages out of 7 skippers to skip a set.

-We could reduce network usage by scheduling the same shuffler set n times rather than once.
-In this case skipping a shuffler set will mean skipping to the next unique set.

-Add schedule ids, then when the schedule changes we don't lose printed chunks from the previous schedule.
-PROBLEM what's to stop nodes faking old messages.
-Printer signing for one thing.
-How about for rollups?
-Printer address must change each time I think.

-Printed picker and shuffler chunks must be preserved between blocks and schedules.

-Content must persist between structural blocks.
-So if a printer does not write all of the shuffled content in their block, the next printer must pick up from where they left off.

-If this is not enforced, then printers can give themselves a second roll of the dice if they don’t like the content as the pickers and shufflers may create it differently next time.

-TODO  as simple as not resetting chunk numbers, although the time taken to calculate the schedule will increase.
+#### Mechanism

+We have a pool of nodes willing to participate in the content consensus network.
+They subscribe via a smart contract on L1 locking up funds for penalties and supplying an address for rewards, similar to eth2 validators and Optimistic sequencers.

+Let’s define a set as the temporary grouping of pickers, shufflers, vaults and skippers needed to complete consensus on the content of a chunk.
+It’s hard to know how many sets we are going to need and we want to avoid the overhead of storing a large finite number of randomized sets on L1.
+Instead we calculate an unlimited number of set combinations randomly but deterministically such that each node can easily arrive at the same schedule from reading state on mainnet by supplying a chunk number.

+Let’s define some entropy as the output of a RANDO process.
+More simply it could be the transaction hash of the last content consensus update on mainnet.
+An algorithm published as part of the protocol randomizes the list of all active content nodes using this entropy to allocate roles.
+When the list of active nodes is used up, the list is randomized again using the next RNG of the seed and the process continues.

+In this way we can schedule an arbitrarily high number of sets using no storage space on L1.
+If a node calculates the schedule wrong and sends a message when it is not needed, it is filtered out by the network.

+#### Allocations

+For the lowest theoretical chance of collusion, every role is rotated each chunk.
+If this is too much of a load on the network, then some role allocations can be reused for several chunks before being rotated.

+Pickers can always be rotated every chunk, because they have no preparatory work to do and so no additional overhead from doing so.

+Skippers can also always be rotated every chunk, as they only send messages when a queue has halted so there is no overhead at all.

+Shufflers and vaults have a lot of preparatory work to do.
+They must communicate key splits privately with each other and send commit messages.
+Although this is done in advance to avoid latency issues, the network usage could get high.

+One optimization is to allocate a single group of shufflers and vaults to cover an entire L1 block, allowing them to perform discovery a block or more before.

+To reduce the chance of halting, we allocate several backup groups of shufflers and vaults in this way, and allow skippers to switch to the next group if one group goes offline.
+Having received the threshold of skip group messages and moved onto the next group, we can validate that the printer does not cherry-pick groups by returning to an earlier one in the same block.

+Because entropy is calculated from not much more than the chunknum, we can reduce overheads again.
+Shufflers send a single commit message to their vaults containing multiple key splits, let’s say 10.
+Vaults respond with a single message confirming all 10.
+They are revealed individually as the chunks progress.

+#### Printer/Block Transitions

-TODO the transition between printers must be seamless or we could get confusion and disagreement about who has the authority to propose chunks.
-Because this is specific to each structural layer, we will save a discussion of this for the eth2 and optimistic rollups integration documents to follow.
+Content chunk numbers must be preserved when blocks and printers change.
+If we don’t do this then printers can censor transactions by truncating chunks knowing that they will be discarded.
+The transition between printers must be seamless or we could get confusion about who has the authority to print chunks.

-TODO VIP finish this
+These are integration problems with the structural layer that may be solved differently for different implementations.
+They will be discussed further in the eth2 and Optimistic rollups integration documents.

 ### Skipper Delay Line